 Vacation & sick time

 Depending on the country, employees are guaranteed certain amounts of paid time off and paid sick leave by law.
-If you wish to align PTO amounts more closely with your own internal policies, we can always offer more generous vacation and sick leave policies than those guaranteed by law.
+If you wish to align paid time off amounts more closely with your internal policies, we can always offer vacation and sick leave policies that are more generous than those guaranteed by law.
 Please just let our onboarding team know by emailing support@plane.com.

 Statutory benefits

-By law, employees in different countries are guaranteed certain rights and benefits, such as maternity and paternity leave, healthcare, pension contributions, etc. You can make changes to these so long as the changes are more generous than the minimum requirements guaranteed by law.
+By law, employees in different countries are guaranteed certain rights and benefits, such as maternity and paternity leave, healthcare, and pension contributions.
+You can make changes to these so long as the changes are more generous than the minimum requirements guaranteed by law.

 Frequently Asked Questions